Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/OWApp/apk/Storage/MASTG-TEST0006/README.md

 ## Implementation

 A Login feature has been created where any username and password are accepted without validation checks on the credentials.
-Suggestions for EditText\footnote{\url{https://developer.android.com/reference/android/widget/EditText}} are not disabled.
+Suggestions for EditText https://developer.android.com/reference/android/widget/EditText are not disabled.
 The input text fields should have the following attributes:

 ```xml
 <EditText